PhilDL/remix-gospel-stack/README.md

     or
     pnpm run test:dev
     ```
+- How to install an npm package in the Remix app ?
+    ```bash
+    pnpm add dayjs --filter remix-app
+    ```
+- Tweak the tsconfigs, eslint configs in the `config-package` folder.
+Any package or app will then extend from these configs.

 ## Deployement
 > **Warning**
 > All the following commands should be launched from the **monorepo root directory**